Tongue Piercing Mega Guide With Beautiful Images

 Before you walk out of the piercer’s parlor, you’ll have aftercare directions.
 Your piercer may give them to you orally or in writing.
 The best piercers will do both – tell you the instructions and hand you a written list of what you should do.

 It may seem like you’ve already done the hardest part, just allowing the needle to pierce through your tongue.
-But you should never underestimate how important your aftercare is.
+Though, you should never underestimate how important your aftercare is.
 If you do it correctly, it will help cut back on your risk of infections developing in your tongue.

 Plus, you’ll save yourself a lot of worry if you’re not constantly trying to decipher what’s happening to your tongue.
 Trying to figure out if you’ve developed an infection is stressful and it’s something you could avoid if you just do what your piercer tells you to.